DodgeDeBoulet/Marlin-Deprecated/README.md

 ; Bilinear bed leveling, Creality Stock Board E5PBILStck
 ```
+Name abbreviations were required for the Creality boards due to limitations in their toolset regarding long filenames in Windows.
+That's why they look different from the SKR entries.

 Pinouts for the connection of the Creality touchscreen to the BTT SKR boards can be found here: https://imgur.com/rGRCmfs.
 Please note that the Mini E3 pinouts on the TFT socket are the same as the SKR 1.4.